hyperledger-archives/sawtooth-docs-archive/docs/1.2/index.md

 [Sysadmin Guide]({% link docs/1.2/sysadmin_guide/index.md %})

-In a Sawtooth application, the data model and transaction language are implemented in a `transaction family<transaction family>`, which runs on a Sawtooth node as a `transaction processor`.
+In a Sawtooth application, the data model and transaction language are implemented in a transaction family, which runs on a Sawtooth node as a transaction processor.

 While most application developers will build custom transaction families that reflect the unique requirements of their ledgers, Sawtooth provides